-- The YMCA believes that outdoor play is important for all children. - We will follow Achieve Charter Academy schools policy concerning weather and outdoor play. - Large motor play will be provided for children in case of extreme weather when outdoor play is not available.
+- The YMCA believes that outdoor play is important for all children and will provide daily outdoor play unless prevented by inclement weather. - We will follow the school districts policy concerning weather and outdoor play. - Large motor play will be provided for children in case of extreme weather when outdoor play is not available.